-In this menu, the types of files that need to be scanned by the Stormshield Network firewall antivirus service are configured.
+The types of files that need to be scanned by the Stormshield Network firewall antivirus service are configured in this menu.

-Analyze compressed executable files This option enables the decompression engine (Diet,Pkite, Lzexe, Exepack).
-Analyze archives This option enables the extraction engine and allows scanning archives (zip, arj, lha, rar, cab) Block encrypted or password-protected files This option allows blocking files that are encrypted or protected by a password.
-Block unsupported file formats This option allows blocking file formats that the antivirus is unable to scan.
+This option enables the decompression engine (Diet,Pkite, Lzexe, Exepack, etc.).
+This option enables the extraction engine and allows scanning archives (zip, arj, lha, rar, cab ) This option allows blocking files that are encrypted or protected by a password.
+This option allows blocking file formats that the antivirus is unable to scan.